LintureGrant/MDANet/README.md

 ## Result：

 MDANet predicts more accurate actions with less motion blurring compared to other models.
-Here are some qualitative visualization examples on KTH dataset:
+Here are some qualitative visualization examples on the KTH dataset:

+MDANet

 ![MDANet](/img/mda.gif "Magic Gardens")